 Like always it’s exciting to get out and shoot a new film camera regardless of what format it is.
 The Canon 7 was my first attempt at shooting film on a true rangefinder.
 The Canon 7 is an LTM camera that is built with some decent heft and a level of quality that one could expect from a Japanese Camera of this era.
 Originally I wanted to buy a Canon 50mm 1.4 LTM to go along with this body but my budget decided otherwise.
 Instead I ended up with the Industar 61 which is a 53mm f2.8 made in Russia.
 My choice of film was Kodak Gold 200 and all the images were scanned by the Epson V600 and tweaked in Lightroom for the iPad.
 Below are a Few of the images I shot.

-Recently my daughter asked me if I would like to go out for a short hike with her to a place called transfer beach here in Nanaimo. armed with my Fuji X-Pro2 sans tripod I did the 5 kilometer loop with her.
+Recently my daughter asked me if I would like to go out for a short hike with her to a place called beach estates park here in Nanaimo. armed with my Fuji X-Pro2 sans tripod I did the 5 kilometer loop with her.
 When we started the trail which is largely unknown to most Nanaimo residents i was blown away at the lushness and beauty that was literally steps away from the residential neighborhoods of central Nanaimo.
 A couple of day’s later i decided to return with my tripod and Rokinon 12mm lens so that I could capture the scene you see below.
 It is truly amazing what can be found in the most unsuspecting places here on Vancouver Island.

 First off Portra 400 has never really been my favourite film to shoot.
 Every time I load a roll I feel like I have set my expectations too high.
 Wether it’s 35mm or 120 my disappointment in the results tend to be the same.
 My first thought is why does this film cost so much?
 While my second thought is why does everyone love the muted soft colours this film produces?
 Those questions are probably best answered by Portra fans for sure.
 This last roll I shot however got me thinking.
 Thinking about why we put some much stock into the actual emulsion we are shooting instead of just pre-visualizing the look we would like and then just making it happen.
 Regardless of what type of film we are using.
 Some would say that it is blasphemy to bring a film negative into the digital darkroom instead of the traditional dark room but I ask the “Purists” these two questions.
 Isn’t all Photography just artistic expression?
 Shouldn’t we just focus on telling the story that we really want to tell?
 Now sure I have my favorite films I like to shoot and Portra may not be one of them but with a little drop of Contrast and a touch of Saturation I can get it where I feel like it needs to be.
 Here’s to telling “your” story.